-The collection largely comprises works of art on paper, primarily his Celtic teaching aids and designs for commissions, but it also includes metal printing plates, etchings, lino blocks and prints from the blocks, textiles, embroidered tea cloths, a hand-knotted carpet, manufactured rugs, carved and decorated woodwork and sculptures, decorated ceramics, jewellery and leatherwork together with his supporting archive of printing proofs, correspondence and photographs.
+The collection largely comprises works of art on paper - primarily Bain’s Celtic teaching aids and designs for commissions - but also includes metal printing plates, etchings, lino blocks and prints from the blocks, textiles, embroidered tea cloths, a hand-knotted carpet, manufactured rugs, carved and decorated woodwork and sculptures, decorated ceramics, jewellery and leatherwork together with his supporting archive of printing proofs, correspondence and photographs.
 The Groam House Museum collection is unique - no other UK museum (national or regional) has invested in the work of George Bain.

 Items in the collection which are in storage can be seen by appointment with the museum (click here for contact details).

 GEORGE BAIN COLLECTION 2013